 The College's traditional admission options remain unchanged and, if they're the most suitable for you, we hope you'll use them to apply to Bard.
 There are no negative consequences for choosing these traditional application processes.

 If you are applying via the Bard Entrance Exam, you cannot participate in the Bard Immediate Decision Plan.

 We are offering Bard Entrance Exam applicants for Fall 2022 the opportunity to participate in a series of virtual workshops led by Bard faculty.

 Each of these four workshops will address one of the exam's four categories, giving applicants insight into the Entrance Exam as well as insight into our faculty and their teaching methods.
 Space is limited.

 Registration is required for the workshops and the registration links are within the BEE exam.
 In order to register for the workshops, you have to create an account to login to the BEE, but you do not have to submit the BEE to participate in the workshops.
 (You can login and out of the BEE exam.)
 Required readings to be done before the workshop will be emailed to you once you register.

 About the Entrance Examination

 The Bard Entrance Examination is an online essay test open to high school juniors and seniors.
 Completion of the test is equivalent to an application for admission.
 Candidates who score B+ or higher will receive an offer of admission.
-The deadline for submitting a completed examination is January 1, with notification of the results by January 31.
+The deadline for submitting a completed examination is November 1, with notification of the results by the end of December.
 There is no fee for this examination.